taylorlapeyre/taylorlapeyre.github.io/projects/index.md

 ## Projects

 My personal projects are the result of years of tinkering and experimentation.
-Some are constantly changing, while others are stagnant or finished.
-Overall, these projects represent the code that I like to write.
+Some are constantly changing, while others are on hold or finished.
+The following projects represent the code that I like to write.

 ### [OJ](https://github.com/taylorlapeyre/oj)